LPD-EPFL/byzfl/byzfl/README.md

 - **aggregators/**: Contains implementations of robust aggregation methods to mitigate the impact of Byzantine participants.
 - **attacks/**: Includes various Byzantine attack strategies for testing and evaluation.
-- **pipeline/**: Provides tools and scripts for training and benchmarking aggregators and attacks.
+- **fed_framework/**: Provides tools and scripts for training and benchmarking aggregators and attacks in simulated federated learning environments.
 - **utils/**: Utility functions and helpers used across the module.
 - **__init__.py**: Initializes the `byzfl` module, making its components accessible when imported.